davidikin45/Blazor/README.md

 * No offline support
 * Network delay
 * Scalability, although not a big problem

+## Server-side DI
+* Transient is scoped to the lifetime of the Blazor component which only occurs on navigation.
+Use IServiceScopeFactory for true transient.
+* Scoped is per application instance.
+* Singleton is per application.

+## Client-side DI
+* Transient is scoped to the lifetime of the Blazor component which only occurs on navigation.
+Use IServiceScopeFactory for true transient.
+* Scoped is per application instance.
+* Singleton is per application instance.

 ## Server-side security
 * SignalR connection kept open